 - Provide professional development to faculty and academic support services to enhance their ability to effectively work with diverse students

-- Assistance with papers and presentations in flexible formats, incl. face-to-face, video conferencing, and e-mail
+- Assistance with papers and presentations in flexible formats, incl. face-to-face, web conferencing, and e-mail

 - English language learning resources